tarunjr/tweet-news/README.md

 ##### Information Extraction Service:

 Provides the functionality to download, parse and extract information from the news article.
-Developed in Django (Python) and used Newspaper library hosted @ https://github.com/codelucas/newspaper
+Developed in Django (Python) and used Newspaper library hosted @ https://github.com/codelucas/newspaper for actual information extraction.

 ##### Articles Service: